martinogden/django-store/README.md

  * Possibility to include a download with an item, which can be downloaded an arbitrary amount of times or within a set time period.

-USER ROUTE
+### User Journey

-* When ser first interacts with the basket, an Order is created and associated with the users session - this session should persist as long as possible
+* When user first interacts with the basket, an Order is created and associated with the users session - this session should persist as long as possible

 * The basket has many items.
 All baskets are persisted on the database